How to Reduce Corporation Tax Legally: 12 Strategies for UK Companies

 11. Employment Allowance

-If your company employs people (including the director, in some cases):
+If your company employs people:

 - Reduces your employment costs, freeing up profits